theyak/contextmenu/README.md

 };
 ```

-More advanced options can be set by using a key : Object pair.
+More advanced options can be set by using a key: Object pair.

 ```javascript
 var menu = {